Emlagh East Ogham Stone

 The Emlagh East Ogham Stone, also called the Priest's Stone (Cloch an tSagairt) is an ogham stone (CIIC 180) and a National Monument located in County Kerry, Ireland.
+It was the first ogham stone recorded in the country.

 Location

 Emlagh East ogham stone is located on the south end of Short Strand, near to Doonshean.

 History

 This stone was erected as a grave marker, with inscription in Primitive Irish, some time in c.
 AD 400–470, making it contemporary with Saint Patrick.
 Nearby is a flat stone named Lackshivaunnageelagh (Leac Shiobhán na nGeimhleach, "flagstone of Siobhán of the captives"), and there is a tradition of an old church at the strand and evidence for a graveyard found nearby.
 It originally stood in a field near the strand at Trabeg and was noted by Edward Lluyd in 1702; it was moved temporarily to Chute Hall about 1849 and now lies on a concrete base near its original location.
+A translation of the text was published by the Royal Irish Academy in 1879.